“IMPROVISATION = CONVERSATION”

 Speaking & Thinking In Sounds

-…shifting the approach from the narrow field of ‘note/genre based’ improvisation, to the wide universe of ‘sound/conversation based’ exploration!
+Using conversation & language skills to shift the approach from ‘note/genre based’ improvisation, to the wide universe of ‘sound/conversation based’ exploration!

 Who should sign up?

 Any age.
 Any instrument(s).
 From experienced improvisers to beginners, all are welcome.
 I’m especially interested in reaching people who are “afraid to fail” in improvisation, so we can break down that barrier.

 First and foremost, anyone, at any skill level can participate – together.
 This workshop will shift the participant’s perspective on what improvisation is.
 We’ll take it from simply being note/genre focused and transform the player’s approach to being sound/conversation focused.
 It will greatly broaden who the player can improvise with, how long they can play, and how creative they can be!